 If it’s going on land will it still be treated?

 Absolutely.
 This is vital for public health and environmental reasons.
 The level of treatment may differ slightly depending on where the final discharge location is.
 For example, river discharges require greater phosphorus and nitrogen removal because they can impact water quality and freshwater species.
-As we get closer to a best practicable option, we will also be working on the level of treatment required.

 If it’s going on land what happens with it?
 Does it just soak into the soil?